 • Her poem, "Theory of Choir" was one of 88 poems chosen from a field of 3,000 poems for the Poetry Box/Poeming Pigeons anthology (Portland, Oregon) special music edition.

-• Her poems have appeared in Peninsula Pulse, The Door Voice, Free Verse, Blue Heron Review, SOUNDINGS: Door County in Poetry, Ariel Anthology, Fox Cry Review, The Poetry of Cold, and Wisconsin Fellowship of Poets annual calendars.
+• Her poems have appeared in Peninsula Pulse, The Door Voice, Free Verse, Portage Magazine, Blue Heron Review, SOUNDINGS: Door County in Poetry, Ariel Anthology, Fox Cry Review, The Poetry of Cold, and Wisconsin Fellowship of Poets annual calendars.